Environment

 LED lighting installed

-LED lighting on ceiling of Tsukuba Plant
+LED lighting on ceiling at Tsukuba Plant

 Upgrade of heat source equipment for energy-efficient air conditioners